telerik/blazor-docs/knowledge-base/grid-row-numbers.md

 I want them to update every time the grid changes, so whenever I filter it or sort it.
 So basically if it's sorted by date ascending, the rows start at 1 and increase as you travel down the grid.
 If you then sort descending, the row numbers will again start at 1 and increase as you travel down the grid.

 ## Solution
-Add a field to the row model that will display the row index, and populate the index in the `OnRead` event by iterating the collection.
+Add a property to the row model that will display the row index.
+Populate the index in the [Grid `OnRead` event]({%slug components/grid/manual-operations%}) by iterating the items collection.

-You can then use a regular grid column to show them in the beginning of the grid.
+You can then use a Grid column to show them.
 This column should have the various data operations disabled (such as filtering, sorting, grouping, editing) because it does not carry actual information about the data.

 In the general case, that logic would be done by the backend, this sample keeps all the operations in one place for brevity.